NetBrainAPI/NetBrain-Data-Retrieve-API-R12.3/Microsoft Azure/Azure Container App Instance/Azure Monitor Metrics Data/azure_containerappsinstance_rxbytes.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to retrieve Azure Container App Instance <b>ResiliencyEjectedHosts</b> metric data from Azure API Server (https://management.azure.com/).
-The metric is the number of currently ejected hosts.
+The API is used to retrieve Azure Container App Instance <b>RxBytes</b> metric data from Azure API Server (https://management.azure.com/).
+The metric is network received bytes.

 It leverages the Azure Monitor solution to fetch metrics of Azure resources via the Azure RESTful API.

 # Metric Info <a name="metric-info"></a>
-* <b>Azure REST API Name</b>: ResiliencyEjectedHosts
+* <b>Azure REST API Name</b>: RxBytes
-* <b>NetBrain Display Name</b>: Resiliency Ejected Hosts
+* <b>NetBrain Display Name</b>: Network In Bytes
-* <b>Unit</b>: Count
+* <b>Unit</b>: Bytes

 # User-Defined Parameters <a name="user-defined-parameters"></a>
 * <b>Start Time / End Time</b>: Define the time range to analyze data points, useful for historical analysis or recent monitoring.
 Default time range is the last 24 hours.
 * <b>Aggregation</b>: The process of taking multiple input values and then using them to produce a single output value via the rules defined by the aggregation type.
 For example, taking an average of multiple values.
-Valid values: Total (Sum), Average, Maximum and Minimum.
-Default value is <b>Total (Sum)</b>.
+Valid values: Average, Total (Sum), Maximum and Minimum.
+Default value is <b>Average</b>.
-  * <b>Total (Sum)</b>: The sum of all values captured over the aggregation interval.
+  * <b>Average</b>: The average of the metric values captured over the aggregation interval.
+For most metrics, this value is Sum/Count.
 * <b>Interval</b>: Valid values: PT1M.
 Default value is <b>PT1M</b>.
   * <b>PT1M</b>: Reporting interval for Metrics will have a timegrain of 1 minute.
 * <b>Auto Adjust Timegrain</b>: When set to true, if the timespan passed in is not supported by this metric, the API will return the result using the closest supported timespan.
 When set to false, an error is returned for invalid timespan parameters.
 Defaults to <b>false</b>.